AccAEN/AccessibleAdverseEventNotification/README.md

 [I'm also on twitter](https://twitter.com/AccAEN)

 [I've converted the Pfizer .xpt files released 2 May 2022 to a format that is readable in excel](https://github.com/AccAEN/AccessibleAdverseEventNotification/tree/main/pf)

-*Update on 14/4/2022 - The most recent complete re-scrape resulted in the removal of 275 'Myocarditis' cases (about 19% of cases) from DAEN.
-Most of these cases were changed to 'Myopericarditis'.
-As a result I have changed the Myocarditis graphs to include 'Myocarditis' and 'Myopericarditis' cases.*

 The purpose of this repository is to make the information on Australian COVID-19 adverse events accessible.
 The Therapeutics Goods Administration (TGA) keeps a database of adverse reactions to medications including the COVID-19 vaccines.
 This Database of Adverse Event Notifications (DAEN) is available to the public via [this awful web interface](https://apps.tga.gov.au/PROD/DAEN/daen-entry.aspx).
 The most recent two weeks is never available.